 We are part of the Infant and Child Studies Consortium, an interdisplinary research group at the University of Maryland investigatings issues of child development.
-Each study requires only one session and we can schedule appointments Monday through Friday during the day, and on select Saturdays.
-Our studies usually take about 30 minutes from the time you arrive to the time you leave.
+Here are studies we are currently recruting for.
+We can schedule appointments Monday through Friday during the day, and on select Saturdays.
+Our studies usually take about 30 minutes to one hour.
 If you sign up for a study, we will give you directions by mail, email, or over the phone.
 For more information on how to participate, please feel free to contact us.

 In this study children simply follow verbal instructions while playing with toys, or listen to stories about toys or pictures.
 Throughout the experiment, an eye-tracking camera will track the child’s eye movements.
 Later, we will retrieve the data from the eye-tracker to see how the child processed language during the experiment.
 Previous work in our research group has shown that these kinds of eye movements can tell us about children's moment-to-moment language comprehension.
 We invite all parents to be in the room at all times, including during the study.
 Afterwards we would be happy to answer any questions that you may have about the procedures, materials, and the goals of the research.

 We have on-going partnerships with schools and daycare centers in the D.C. metro area to host on-site data collection for research studies.
 Parents are given a brief summary of the study goals/procedures prior to participation.
 Each study takes no more than half an hour.
 Your participation is entirely voluntary.
 The director and teacher will decide appropriate times when the child can participate in a small room nearby the classroom.

 School are provided with a gift as a thank you for their participation.
 We will also send parents a letter describing our findings.
 Any information collected for this study will be confidential, and published reports will not mention individual children.